Short Form Writing - Short Story, Novella, Poetry Cycle

 - 22 Feb 2021

 This research-intensive university in north-western Sydney offers a range of undergraduate and postgraduate degrees.
 With over 30,000 current students, Macquarie has a strong reputation for welcoming international students and embracing flexible and convenient study options, including its partnership with Open Universities Australia.

-- understand and use technical creative writing terms, vocabulary and narrative studies concepts in the analysis of texts.
+- Apply technical creative writing terms, vocabulary and narrative studies concepts in the analysis of texts.

-- analyse and appraise the work of others in writing communities utilizing interpersonal skills and creative writing terms, vocabulary and narrative studies concepts.
+- Analyse and appraise the work of others in writing communities utilizing interpersonal skills and creative writing terms, vocabulary and narrative studies concepts.

 - A week-by-week guide to the topics you will explore in this subject will be provided in your study materials.

 No special requirements

 This unit focuses on the short-form creative writing in its evolving forms, including micro narratives and the short story , poetry cycles, the short story sequence and novella.
 In addition to the weekly writing workshops, students read Australian and international short-form writing, and narrative studies texts that investigate questions of form and the relationship of the reader to the text.
 Students develop a critical awareness of the broader national and international contexts in which short-form writing is to published.
 At the conclusion of the unit, students will have produced a range of short-form creative works and a book plan.

 - Online quizzes (10%%)